 Due to their high density and durability, Medium-density fiberboards (MDF) have gained popularity among manufactured wood variants.
 This variety is highly cost-effective and is easy to work with compared to most solid woods.

-Woodworkers prefer this for basic furniture-making as they are readily available and have a good overall output.
+Woodworkers prefer this for basic furniture-making and skirting as they are readily available and have a good overall output.

 Where is MDF Used?